ghgoodreau/python-image-gallery/README.md

 ## What is it

 A simple image gallery that users can upload and view images on.
 Log in, upload and delete images, and view all the images you have uploaded.

+## Disclaimer

+Any credentials in this project are invalid and the AWS account has been destroyed.
+In best practice, the credentials would be placed in a file separate from source control.
+However, for the purposes of the course, we included them in the script.

 ## App layout